sentryco/Logger/README.md

 ### Features
 - 3 levels of severity (🔴 error, 🟠 warning, 🔵️ debug)
-- 6 tag types (📡 network, 🗄 database, 🖥 UI, 💾 file, 🗄 db, 🔑 security, 📝 other)
+- 6 tag types (📡 network, 🗄 database, 🖥 UI, 💾 file, 🔑 security, 📝 other)
 - Output to consol, file, or custom source like Google analytics or Firebase crashalytics

 ### Logging format: